Skip to content

 Why It Matters

-To obfuscate is to deliberately make something unclear, dark, or difficult to understand, often to hide the truth or avoid a direct answer.
+Obfuscate means to deliberately make something unclear, confusing, or difficult to understand, often to conceal the truth.

 Why It Matters